timvisee/timvisee.com/content/_index.md

 template = "landing.html"
 +++

-Welcome to my personal homepage.
+Welcome to my personal website.

 This website shows what I'm currently working on, and what I've worked on in the past.
 See an overview on the [Projects](@/projects.md) page.
 I usually prefer to